- We’re open today from 12 pm to 5 pm

 The Museum’s campus, which extends from Main Street to behind the 2004 building, is a unique space to experience works of contemporary art outdoors.
 In addition, the Museum provides a significant open space to the community of Ridgefield, bookending the town’s central corridor with Ballard Park.
 During the pandemic, The Aldrich saw the use of its outdoor space increase dramatically, as visitors from around the community and around the country explored works of art on view outdoors.
 The Museum embarked on this new Master Plan to meet the expanding needs of our audience.

-While the Museum’s campus is well-utilized, The Aldrich understands the significant limitations of the site, including lack of accessible walkways, significant grade changes, and limited sightlines.
+While the Museum’s campus was well-utilized, The Aldrich understood the significant limitations of the site, including lack of accessible walkways, significant grade changes, and limited sightlines.
 The Cambridge, MA-based landscape architecture firm STIMSON was engaged and tasked with the goal of identifying the character of the site and its resources and developing a plan for its improvement.
-With this new plan, The Aldrich can focus its resources on creating a beautiful, universally accessible, native landscape designed for community engagement with works of art in the heart of historic Ridgefield.
+With this new plan, The Aldrich could focus its resources on creating a beautiful, universally accessible, native landscape designed for community engagement with works of art in the heart of historic Ridgefield.

 STIMSON conducted workshops with Museum stakeholders to solicit guidance and input on the site design.
 The design team and the Board’s Sculpture Garden Committee developed a list of clear goals for the garden design:

-Building STIMSON’s plan for The Aldrich would be transformative for the Museum, linking the inside of the Museum with the campus and dramatically expanding the Museum’s ability to use the three-acre site.
+Building STIMSON’s plan for The Aldrich was transformative for the Museum, linking the inside of the Museum with the campus and dramatically expanding the Museum’s ability to use the three-acre site.

-Most importantly, the Master Plan makes the Museum’s entire campus—and all the works of art and programs we present—accessible to the broadest audience.
-This dramatic change is in service of the artists whose work we support and is in the spirit of connecting their work with our community.
+Most importantly, the Master Plan made the Museum’s entire campus—and all the works of art and programs we present—accessible to the broadest audience.
+This dramatic change was in service of the artists whose work we support and is in the spirit of connecting their work with our community.

 Based in Cambridge and Princeton, MA, STIMSON’s work is shaped by local culture, context, and ecology.
 Recent projects include the Hackley School, the Florence Griswold Museum, and Harvard University.
 They were the 2021 American Association of Landscape Architects Firm of the Year.

-Generous support from the Museum’s community is necessary to bring this ambitious project—which will dramatically transform The Aldrich—to life.
+Generous support from the Museum’s community is necessary to bring this ambitious project—which has dramatically transformed The Aldrich—to life.
 Should you be interested in learning more about naming opportunities or how to get involved, please contact:

 Cybele Maylone